 Cover it with a cloth of the most suitable color for the ritual you want to perform.

 The symbols of the Gods are placed on it.
-A white candle for the Mother and a black one for the Father – for example.
+For example, a white candle for the Mother and a black one for the Father.

 The censer, the wand, the athame, the bell, the cauldron, and the offerings or the material for the rite.